coolmoon327/OpenRaaS-Simulation/readme.md

 - Different applications may have some layers in common, so we specified application types and their propoties at the beginning of the procedure.
 - If a device is idle, it still has probability to require services like remote desktop dislike traditional CEC models.

+Task generation:

+- Each client has 20% probability to require cloud services
+- If unspecified, those task types has the same chance to be chosen

 Task execution:

 - Do not care the network balance.
 Use all the bandwidth for the current task, and let others wait in line.